edekeijzer/OctoPrint-PSUControl-Shelly/.github/ISSUE_TEMPLATE/bug_report.md

 ### Just to be sure
 Did you double check that the *PSU Control - Shelly* plugin is selected for ***Sensing as well as Switching*** in the PSU Control settings?
 Misconfiguration of this setting has been the cause of most of the reported issues.

+### To be very sure
+Did you read the previous paragraph and check the settings?
+From now on, these misconfigurations will be closed without further explanation.